Behind the Title: My Dyslexic Husband

 At its heart, My Dyslexic Husband is a memoir about holding on, letting go, and finding your voice.

-It is my story — rooted in a specific relationship, shaped by a specific set of challenges — but I believe its reach is broader.
+It’s rooted in my story — shaped by a particular relationship and a specific set of challenges— but I believe its resonance is broader.

 It’s a story for anyone who has loved through complexity.